Blacktail redhorse: Relationship with humans

-Currently, Moxostoma poecilurum is listed as threatened in Kentucky due aquatic habitat degradation, siltation, and increased turbidity.
-While the most noticeable causes of the species, decline result from anthropogenic factors, some biological factors negatively impact the Blacktail Redhorse.
-While the fish commonly falls prey to avian and mammalian predators, it also deals with multiple parasites; Eocollis catostomi, Pellucidhaptor orthacis, and Pellucidhaptor pterigynus parasitize the Blacktail Redhorse throughout its native range.
+Currently, Moxostoma poecilurum is listed as threatened in Kentucky due to aquatic habitat degradation, siltation, and increased turbidity.
+While the most noticeable causes of the species, decline result from anthropogenic factors, some biological factors negatively impact the blacktail redhorse.
+While the fish commonly falls prey to avian and mammalian predators, it also deals with multiple parasites; Eocollis catostomi, Pellucidhaptor orthacis, and Pellucidhaptor pterigynus parasitize the blacktail redhorse throughout its native range.
 Overall, habit destruction is the leading cause for the decline of the species.
 Agriculture, road construction, urbanization, and quarrying increase siltation and turbidity, as well as create migration barriers, inhibiting reproduction and health of the species.
-That being said, places such as Big Thicket Biosphere Reserve (National Park) in Texas and Horseshoe Bend National Military Park in Alabama are protected areas, providing effective conservation habitat for the Blacktail Redhorse.
-The IGFA world record for Blacktail Redhorse stands at 1 lb 8oz taken from the Tallapoosa River in Alabama in 2005.
+That being said, places such as Big Thicket Biosphere Reserve (National Park) in Texas and Horseshoe Bend National Military Park in Alabama are protected areas, providing effective conservation habitat for the blacktail redhorse.
+The IGFA world record for blacktail redhorse stands at 0.68 kg taken from the Tallapoosa River in Alabama in 2005.